 Vacation scheme deadline: 31 October 2014 (winter 2014); 31 December 2014 (summer 2015)

-When asked how and why they chose A&O, several interviewees told us: “It's a magic circle firm at the end of the day – it gets the best legal work out there.”
 This firm seeks high-flyers, no question.
 As such, Oxbridge-educated trainees are a dime a dozen, though there are plenty of people at A&O who elude this categorisation.
-In our random sample of interviewees we came across a number of people from Russell Group unis as well as institutions abroad.
-All in all 2013 saw 42 universities represented among the 190-strong cohort.
+In our sample of trainee interviewees we came across a number of people from Russell Group unis as well as institutions abroad.
+The current intake has trainees come from over 40 universities.

 While insiders agreed “there's no typical A&O trainee,” many pointed out the firm is not a place for slackers.
 “There are certainly enough people to hide behind, but you won’t be rewarded for it.”
 Likewise, a shy personality won't do you any favours.
 “People are extremely personable and most can hold a conversation with anyone.
 That's something they keep an eye out for during interviews.”
 Chatty Cathys, take note.

 A good way to get an insight into who fits in is by attending an A&O open day, which is “kind of like a vac scheme in a day.”
 Students can attend workshops, shadow trainees and, perhaps most importantly, get tips from insiders on the interview process.
 Learn more about how to apply for a spot here.